yuval-herman/braude-top/plan.md

 ### ui stuff

+- custom items in timetable should behave like normal items (remake timetable logic?)
 - when hovering in timetable scroll to item location in paginated list (toggle in settings)

 - add site info panel (visits, last course update etc...)